 Estrogen is ordinarily the dominant hormone during the follicular phase in order to ripen a follicle and trigger ovulation.
 If ovulation does not occur or the corpus luteum does not function adequately, there is a low amount of progesterone produced during the luteal phase, meaning the estrogen during this phase is relatively higher.

-'Estrogen dominance' is not a medical diagnosis in and of itself, but is part of a physiological process of some conditions such as endometriosis and adenomyosis, perimenopause, anovulation and luteal phase deficiency.
+'Estrogen dominance' or a higher estrogen to progesterone ratio, is not a medical diagnosis in and of itself, but is part of a physiological process of some conditions such as endometriosis and adenomyosis, perimenopause, anovulation and luteal phase deficiency.

 What Are Estrogen Dominance Symptoms?